Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  Our brain recalls these pasterns, and sequences from memory and allows us to build thoughts and ideas, and builds brain function.
+  Our brain recalls these patterns and sequences from memory, allowing us to build thoughts and ideas and brain function.

   <br /><br />